 3. Critical Parts of A Web Application

 Automating critical parts of your web application is a wise decision.
-You want to avoid any chance for human error and make sure nothing goes wrong.
-This is especially true for test cases that can ruin the entire service you are providing.
+You want to avoid any chance of human error and make sure nothing goes wrong.
+This is especially true for test cases that can ruin your entire service.

 4. Extensive Tests

-If you have to input lots of information, it can be hard and the chances that you will make a mistake are high.
+If you have to input lots of information, it can be hard, and the chances of making a mistake are high.
 Large forms should generally be automated because they involve filling in many fields.

 5. Evaluate the Pros and Cons